araffin/robotics-rl-srl/README.md

 - Kuka2ButtonGymEnv-v0: 2 buttons next to each others, they must be pressed in order
 - KukaRandButtonGymEnv-v0: a single button in front of the arm, with some randomly positioned objects
 - KukaMovingButtonGymEnv-v0: a single button in front of the arm, slowly moving left to right
+- MobileRobotGymEnv-v0:
+- Baxter-v0: real baxter robot (see [Working With a Real Baxter Robot](#working-with-a-real-baxter-robot)), can be also used to work with gazebo
+- RoboboGymEnv-v0: real robobo (see [Working With a Real Robobo](#working-with-a-real-robobo))

 ## State Representation Learning Models